"Forest school is playing, learning, exploring and risk taking in an outdoor environment"

 What happens at Forest School?

-As part of the school curriculum this year, all children will be participating in Forest Schools at certain points throughout the school year.
+As part of the school curriculum, all children will be participating in Forest Schools at certain points throughout the school year.

 Forest School promotes learning through play and allows the child to develop their imagination, learn resilience and resourcefulness, and how to appropriately self-manage risk.
 These sessions are always child led (to foster independence), long term (to build trust and relationships) and outside (to gain the many physical and emotional benefits from being in nature).